rosnovsky/rosnovskyus/src/content/blog/tech-podcasts-in-2019.md

 [![](30-top-tech-podcasts-in-2019/second-career-devs.png)](https://secondcareerdevs.com/)

 Kyle talks with people who became software engineers after they had a previous career in other fields.
-This one is oparticularly dear to me since I've been a journalist and a radio host in my _previous life_, and can very much relate as being a second career developer myself.
+This one is particularly dear to me since I've been a journalist and a radio host in my _previous life_, and can very much relate as being a second career developer myself.

 <small>Second Career Devs [iTunes](https://podcasts.apple.com/us/podcast/second-career-devs/id1317467797) | Second Career Devs [RSS](http://feeds.soundcloud.com/users/soundcloud:users:332558027/sounds.rss)</small>